nitij-taneja/dsa_C/README.md

 # Hey there!
-here you will find the solution of hackerrank problems and leetcode problems in C. have patience while I upload solutions for you different problems
+Here you will find the solution of hackerrank problems and leetcode problems in C.

+Have patience while I upload solutions for you different problems